 Domenico's first documented trip to Venice, a buying expedition for Duke Ferdinando, occurred in 1621, but he may have gone earlier.
 He is reported to have visited Bologna in 1618-1619 and probably spent a few productive months in Verona in 1622, either before or after his flight from Mantua to Venice in August of that year.
 This precipitous departure was occasioned by an argument between Domenico and a cleric from an important Mantuan family at a soccer match.
 Although an initial break with the Duke was resolved, Domenico seems to have been reluctant to return to Mantua for a variety of reasons.
 He expressed dismay at the constant hostility of the Mantuan artists, but had also cultivated a lucrative clientele among the Venetian patriciate, most notably Giorgio Contarini dagli Scrigni, and had obtained a commission to paint a large canvas for the Palazzo Ducale (not executed).
 Domenico's death in Venice in April 1623 cut short this promising new stage of his career.
 His works of these last months show continued observation of the sixteenth-century Venetian masters, to the point that he is often considered to have become a member of the Venetian school.

 Indeed, the lessons of Domenico Fetti's style were much more influential in Venice than in Mantua, where the members of his studio never established significant careers of their own.
 Throughout the seventeenth century, painters in Venice, such as the German ex-patriot Johann Liss (c.
 1597-before 1630), and the Venetians Pietro della Vecchia (1602 or 1603-1676) and Sebastiano Mazzone (1611?-1678), drew inspiration from Domenico's loose, liquid brushwork, rich chromatism and shimmering light effects.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Michelini, Paola.
 "Domenico Fetti a Venezia."
 Arte Veneta 9 (1955): 123-137.